About Calming the Mind: Joy of Living 1

 Yongey Mingyur Rinpoche

-Registration is now closed for the winter 2018 Calming the Mind course
+Registration is now closed for the summer 2018 Calming the Mind course

 In this six-week course, we will learn how to transform all experiences, even difficult thoughts and emotions, into sources of joy.
 With the guidance of Tibetan meditation master Yongey Mingyur Rinpoche, we will explore the landscape of our experience with mindful awareness, learning how to use the body, sensory experiences, thoughts, emotions, and even awareness itself as supports for meditation.

 Each lesson includes experiential teachings by Mingyur Rinpoche, as well as guided meditations and moderated discussions with a Tergar instructor.
 The first three videos will be available as soon as you register.

 - Course fee: $125 ($95 for repeating students/seniors/full-time students/monastics)

 - Instructors: Maya Sepulchre and Lucas Henriksson